clarkevansteenderen/clarkevansteenderen.github.io/_pages/about.md

 # Current work

+* RADseq population genetic work, focusing on the native South African crystalline ice plant (*Cryophytum crystallinym*) that is invasive in the USA.

 * A genetic investigation of the native stem-boring *Tetramesa* wasps in South Africa: identifying potential biological control agents of invasive grasses.

 <p align="center">